-Quartz crystals are used across the electronics industry to produce an accurate and stable frequency reference.
-Applications are varied and include microprocessor timing, phase lock loops, analogue to digital sampling, communication timing etc.
+Quartz Crystals are used across the electronics industry to produce an accurate and stable frequency reference.
+Applications are many, varied and include microprocessor timing, phase lock loops, analogue to digital sampling, communication timing etc.

-Before quartz crystals, timing was derived from the decay of a capacitive change limited through a resistor.
-This gave accuracy and stability of a few percent, or tens of thousands of Parts Per Million (ppm).
+Before quartz crystals, timing was derived from the decay of a capacitive change limited through a resistor, this gave accuracy and stability of a few percent, or tens of thousands of Parts Per Million (ppm).
 Due to the high Q factor quartz crystals give greatly improved accuracy and stability down to a few ppm.

-Quartz crystals have a piezoelectric effect, meaning there is a coupling between electrical and physical motion.
+Quartz crystal have a peizo electric effect, meaning there is a coupling between electrical and physical motion.
 An effect first discovered by Pierre Curie and Jacques Curie.
 The first practical application of this effect came with the invention of Sonar in 1917.
 Quartz timing devices became significant in the 1940s to control the carrier wave of the radio transmission on aeroplanes, where the rapid changes of temperature, pressure and humidity caused great problems for RC based circuits.

-By designing the quartz crystal to have one specific resonant frequency, then placing this crystal in the feedback loop of an oscillator, a simple oscillation circuit can be made that will electrically resonate at a frequency dictated by the quartz shape.
+By designing the quartz crystal to have one specific resonant frequency, then placing this crystal in the feed back loop of an oscillator, a simple oscillation circuit can be made that will electrically resonate at a frequency dictated by the quartz shape.
+Break down of specification required to be able to quote the correct part: